elyasib/challenge/README.md

 `run {absolute-path-to-data-file}`

-Alternatively you can test the code using the dataset you provided executing:
+Alternatively you can test the code using the dataset you (wizeline) provided by executing:

 `sbt test`